Carlo Sacconi: Cardinalate

 He was created and proclaimed Cardinal-Priest of Santa Maria del Popolo by Pope Pius in the consistory of 27 September 1861.
 He was commissioned with the erection and organisation of the Latin American Seminary, Rome.
 He was appointed as Prefect of the economy of the Congregation of Propaganda Fide and of the Reverend Chamber of Despoilments on 29 August 1863.
-He participated in the First Vatican Council from 1869-1870.
+He participated in the First Vatican Council from 1869 to 1870.
 He opted for the order of bishops and the suburbicarian see of Palestrina on 8 October 1870.
 He participated in the conclave of 1878 that elected Pope Leo XIII.
 He opted for the suburbicarian see of Porto e Santa Rufina on 15 July 1878 and again changed his see to the suburbicarian see of Ostia and Velletri, on becoming Dean of the Sacred College of Cardinals on 24 March 1884.
 He served as Prefect of the Congregation of Ceremonies from 1884 until his death.